-Judging by its ingredients alone, Castor and Pollux Pristine Grain Free Dog Food looks like an above-average dry product.
+Based on its ingredients alone, Castor and Pollux Pristine Grain Free Dog Food looks like an above-average dry product.

-And a fat-to-protein ratio of about 49%.
+And a fat-to-protein ratio of about 50%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Castor and Pollux Dog Food
+Castor and Pollux Pristine Dog Food

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.